 Machines, Computations and Universality, MCU 2026

-This conference series focuses on invstigating language describing formalisms (automata, grammars, etc.) that are equivalent to Turing machines (or close to being it).
+This conference series focuses on investigating language describing formalisms (automata, grammars, etc.) that are equivalent to Turing machines (or close to being it).
 The International conference series MCU traces its roots back to the mid 1990's, and has always been concerned with gaining a deeper understanding of computation and universality.
 The 11th edition of this conference will take place in Trier during 27.7-29.7.2026.

 Registration will be the same procedure as for the main event, which is CiE, as we expect participants to stay over the whole week.
+There, you could also find all further organizational information.

-Deadline for submissions: May 10th AoE, 2026
+Deadline for submissions (first round): May 10th AoE, 2026

-Author notification: June 15th, 2026
+Author notification (first round): June 15th, 2026

 Program Chairs